 He is a NUFFIC Huygens scholar and received his Master’s degree with honours in International Relations from the University of Leiden in the Netherlands, and has attended educational institutions in Canada, USA, and Germany.
 Currently he is completing his doctoral studies at the University of Calgary with his research focusing on the internationalization of higher education and the nexus of government policy, institutional programming, and international student career transitions.
 In addition to his professional role at UBC, Philipp is an instructor of the Canadian Bureau for International Education’s (CBIE) International Students and Immigration Education Program (ISIEP) and is the 2016 winner of the CBIE North Star Award.

-Rohene Bouajram, RCIC and International Student Advisor, The University of British Columbia
+Rohene Bouajram, RCIC and Manager, International Student Advising, The University of British Columbia

-Rohene Bouajram is an International Student Advisor and RCIC at the University of British Columbia.
-With over a decade of experience working in international education at different educational institutions, she has experience with managing teams, study abroad programming, international and domestic recruitment, providing advisory services and coordinating intercultural and transition support programs for students.
-Her MA thesis in Intercultural and International Communication focused on the post-graduation experiences of international students allowing her to compliment the many professional roles she has held with research.
+Rohene Bouajram is a Manager, International Student Advising and RCIC at The University of British Columbia.
+With over a decade of experience working in international education at different educational institutions, she has experience with managing diverse teams, study abroad programming, international and domestic recruitment, providing advisory services and coordinating intercultural and transition support programs for students.
+Her MA thesis in Intercultural and International Communication focused on the post-graduation experiences of international students allows her to compliment the many professional roles she has held with research.

 As an avid volunteer, she sat on the Executive Board of the Society of Intercultural Education, Training and Research (SIETAR) in BC and coordinated the first Congress program in June 2014 on ‘Shaping Identity: Land, People, Systems’ in Vancouver and on Sts’ailes First Nations territory.
 Rohene’s passion for intercultural communication often leads her to dive headfirst into opportunities to engage ethically and authentically in intercultural settings.